 - Common services and shared data platforms.
 Citizens view government as one single entity and, as such, it is far more convenient to deal with it as an integrated unit as opposed to hundreds of fragmented sections and subsections of existing ministries.
 Joining-up government is a fundamental prerequisite for citizen’s user experience.

 - Identity management, privacy and security.
 Security and compliance are becoming of paramount importance as ecosystems expand and IT systems open to each other.

 A typical example is the issuing of a work permit.
 Such a service would need:

 - Several data platforms: work permit from Ministry of Work; criminal records from Ministry of Justice, and visas from General Security – Ministry of Interior.

 - Identity and Payment platforms.
 A common security framework that allows tokens from the ID platform to be accepted in the data platforms.

 Making all government departments IT systems communicate requires governance and agreement on three types of APIs:

-- Accessibility: what APIs are public, available to partners, or private/internal to the a given administration
+- Accessibility: what APIs are public, available to partners, or private/internal to the given administration

 - Data and service APIs: APIs for access to data platforms, APIs for access to services, and composite APIs

 - Government API: standard APIs, typically include basic government services such as form filling and so on.
-TM Forum are currently associating OpenAPIs and Smart City Reference Architecture.
+TM Forum is currently associating OpenAPIs and Smart City Reference Architecture.